fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

 As output, you\'ll get however many emails are present in your mailbox.

-In the preceding example, first we\'re importing the `poplib` library, which is used in Python for the POP3 protocol to receive an email securely.
-Then, we state the specific email server and our email credentials---that is, our username and password.
-After that, we print the response message from the server and provide the username and password to the POP3 SSL server.
-After login, we get mailbox stats and print them to the Terminal in the form of a number of emails.

 Now, we\'re going to write a script to get the latest email.
 For that, create a script, `latest_email.py`, and write the following